kevroletin/tshsh/README.md

 ## Features

-Here is one of the demos to demonstrate:
+Here is a demo to demonstrate:
 * switching between `python` and `sh` by pressing Ctrl-z;
 * automatic synchronization of a working directory
 * copying of a previous command output to clipboard;